raystack/firehose/docs/reference/configuration.md

 ### `SINK_JDBC_CONNECTION_POOL_IDLE_TIMEOUT_MS`

 Defines a database connection pool idle connection timeout in milliseconds.
+It needs to have a minimum value of `10000` else it will use the default value.
 Follow this [idleTimeout](https://github.com/brettwooldridge/HikariCP#frequently-used) for more details on using this configuration.

 * Example value: `60000`
 * Type: `required`